jwmiller5/Compliance/compliance/assurance/assurance-audit-logging.md

 ## How does Microsoft 365 centralize and report on audit logs?

-Many different types of log data are uploaded from Microsoft 365 servers to a proprietary security monitoring solution for near real-time (NRT) analysis and an internal big data computing service (Cosmos) for long term storage.
+Many different types of log data are uploaded from Microsoft 365 servers to a proprietary security monitoring solution for near real-time (NRT) analysis and an internal big data computing service (Cosmos) for long-term storage.
 This data transfer occurs over a FIPS 140-2-validated TLS connection on approved ports and protocols using a proprietary automation tool called the Office Data Loader (ODL).

 Logs are processed in NRT using rule-based, statistical, and machine learning methods to detect system performance indicators and potential security events.
 Machine learning models use incoming log data and historical log data stored in Cosmos to continuously improve detection capabilities.
-Security related detections generate alerts, notifying on-call engineers of a potential incident and triggering automated remediation actions when applicable.
+Security-related detections generate alerts, notifying on-call engineers of a potential incident and triggering automated remediation actions when applicable.
 In addition to automated security monitoring, service teams use analysis tools and dashboards for data correlation, interactive queries, and data analytics.
 These reports are used to monitor and improve the overall performance of the service.

 For more information on security monitoring and alerting, see the [Security monitoring overview](assurance-security-monitoring.md).